 - in another shallow bowl beat 1 egg

-- in a third shallow bowl place breadcrumbs and melted butter and mix well.
+- in another bowl mix bread crumbs and melted butter and mix well

 - taking one piece of fish at a time, start by dredging the fish filet through the flour until it is well coated